-The compensation committee comprises four directors: Messrs.
-Richard O. Bernays (Chairman), Eric B. Herr, Deepak Parekh and Sir Anthony Armitage Greener.
+The Compensation Committee comprises four directors: Messrs.
+Richard O. Bernays (Chairman), Eric B. Herr, Deepak S. Parekh and Sir Anthony A. Greener.
 Each of Messrs.
 Bernays, Herr and Sir Anthony satisfies the "independence" requirements of the NYSE listing standards.
 Effective June 1, 2010, Mr. Parekh entered into a consulting arrangement with another party.
-Our board of directors has decided that it will not consider Mr. Parekh as an independent director under the NYSE listing standards from the effectiveness of such arrangement.
-Accordingly, our board of directors has determined that effective June 1, 2010, our compensation committee is no longer fully independent, whereupon we decided to follow our home country (Jersey, Channel Islands) practice, which does not impose a committee independent requirement.
+Our Board of Directors decided not to consider Mr. Parekh as an independent director under the NYSE listing standards from the effectiveness of such arrangement.
+Accordingly, our Board of Directors has determined that effective June 1, 2010, our Compensation Committee is no longer fully independent, whereupon we decided to follow our home country (Jersey, Channel Islands) practice, which does not impose a committee independent requirement.
 The scope of this committee's duties includes determining the compensation of our executive officers and other key management personnel.
-The compensation committee also administers the 2002 Stock Incentive Plan and the Amended and Restated 2006 Incentive Award Plan, reviews performance appraisal criteria and sets standards for and decides on all employee shares options allocations when delegated to do so by our board of directors.
+The Compensation Committee also administers the 2002 Stock Incentive Plan and the Amended and Restated 2006 Incentive Award Plan, reviews performance appraisal criteria and sets standards for and decides on all employee shares options allocations when delegated to do so by our Board of Directors.

-We have posted our compensation committee charter on our website at www.wns.com.
+We have posted our Compensation Committee charter on our website at www.wns.com.
 Information contained in our website does not constitute a part of this annual report.

-The compensation committee held six meetings in fiscal 2010.
+The Compensation Committee held six meetings in fiscal 2011.